telosys-tools-beta/java8-web-rest-jooby-T312/README.md

 ## Dependencies

-This bundle generates code only for the web REST components.
+This bundle generates code only for web REST components.

 Other bundles are needed to build a complete application

 - Java commons components
 - Java persistence components

+## Variables

+This bundle uses the following variables :

+- `REST_SERVER_PORT   ( http server port, e.g. 8080 )`

+These variables must be defined before launching code generation

 ## License